Précédent Forum des professionnels en informatique > Bases de données > Sybase

 "Process State Count", "Value for Sample"

-// Device I/O FOR Sample Interval
+// Device I/O for Sample Interval

-// This VIEW represents the I/O activity that occurred
+// This view represents the I/O activity that occurred

-// ON the SQL Server's database devices during the most
+// on the SQL Server's database devices during the most

 // recent sample interval.
 It identifies each device by name.